jsfix-ci/n-myft-ui/myft/README.md

 	{{>n-ui/myft/templates/unsave-for-later contentId=id}}

 The templates require an _contentId_ variable.
 You can also override the button text by providing a _buttonText_ property.
+There is a different styling available.
+To apply the styling, provide _saveButtonWithIcon_ property and set it `true`.
+Check the styling on demos.

 ## JS API